james-trayford/strauss/README.md

 Access the [full documentation here](https://strauss.readthedocs.io/) *(under construction!)* and read more about the associated [Audio Universe project here](https://www.audiouniverse.org/).

+*STRAUSS* is  [PyPI hosted package](https://pypi.org/project/strauss/) and can be installed directly via `pip`:

+`pip install strauss`

+For a standard install (without text-to speech support).

-Make a copy of the *STRAUSS* repository via SSH,
+If you would like access to all the resources and explore the code directly, make a copy of the *STRAUSS* repository via SSH,

 `git clone git@github.com:james-trayford/strauss.git strauss`